cybercom-finland/hacking-great-4/index.md

 ### Prerequisites and tools:

-* Prefereably a Linux laptop
+* Prefereably a Linux laptop.
+** Kali Linux is recommended.
+VM is fine.

 ---